ShoshaDev/Algorand-Unreal-Engine-SDK/Readme.md

 For indepth documentation on the overview, setup and usage of this plugin check here: [Doc](https://github.com/Wisdom-Labs/Algorand-Unreal-Engine-SDK/blob/master/Algorand%20Unreal%20SDK%20Documentation.md)

-For indepth video demo on using the plugin watch here: [Video](https://youtu.be/xXlqLxUo3Uo)

 This UE plugin includes:
 - Root Folder: Unreal-Plugin - Put this plugin in your new or existing project to utilize.
 - Example Folder: Unreal Plugin Example Project - Use this project to start your new game or demo/test Algorand System